 When the GNU readline library is available at the time R is configured for compilation under UNIX, an inbuilt command line editor allowing recall, editing and re-submission of prior commands is used.
+Note that other versions of readline exist and may be used by the inbuilt command line editor: this may happen on Mac OS X.

-It can be disabled (useful for usage with ESS) using the startup option '--no-readline'.
+It can be disabled (useful for usage with ESS1) using the startup option '--no-readline'.